-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 Thank you for your question.
 I am pleased that we have staff at the Department of Family Services that support the homeless and do community visits and help place individuals in homeless shelters.
 They also provide community support when individual clients do not wish to leave town, by supplying necessities such as food, clothing or naphtha, if they are living in a shack or a shed.
-If they are in transition, sometimes they are put into hotels of they are enroute to another community.
+If they are in transition, sometimes they are put into hotels if they are going to another community.
 Emergency supplies are provided.
 Thank you, Mr. Chairman.